Performance Max Learning Phases: Why Campaigns Underperform at First

 The biggest trap: panic reactions

-What 90% of advertisers do in phase 2: halve the budget.
+What most advertisers do in phase 2: halve the budget.
 Swap assets.
 Change bidding strategy.
 Pause the campaign and restart.

 When is a PMax campaign actually dead?